 Therefore, the Boqueria is both an original place to shop and a meeting point for those interested in gastronomic culture.

 From the tourist point of view, there is a great proposal for tours and interesting experiences.
 For example, you can take a guided tour with a cooking lesson, during which you will learn the secrets to making the perfect Paella.

 Another undisputed masterpiece of the architect Gaudi in Barcelona, the Casa Batllò, is one of the most extravagant and original buildings in Europe and a UNESCO World Heritage Site since 2005 and one of the Seven Wonders of Barcelona since 2007.

 The exterior is astonishing (think of the roof covered with colored scales to simulate the back of a dragon and the balconies reminiscent of skulls supported by columns similar to vertebrae), but the real surprises are inside: no straight lines but a crazy vortex of curves, waves and spirals, natural light in every single room and maximum attention to detail.

 The visit consists of an audio-guided tour between the first two floors of the building, including the Piano Noble where the Batllò family used to live.

 For Casa Batllò the same considerations apply as for the Sagrada Famiglia.
 If you have little time, get a ticket with priority entrance and get ready to live a unique experience, at times intimate and sensorial.

 8. The Barceloneta

-From the most degraded district of the city to one of the districts to must-see tourist attraction: this is the extraordinary transformation of the Barceloneta district, refurbished for the 1992 Olympics.
-Today this neighborhood allows you to take a dip in Barcelona of 150 years ago among alleys, lanes, old bars, and fishermen’s houses.
+From the most degraded district of the city to one of the districts to a must-see tourist attraction: this is the extraordinary transformation of the Barceloneta district, refurbished for the 1992 Olympics.
+Today this neighborhood allows you to take a dip in Barcelona 150 years ago among alleys, lanes, old bars, and fishermen’s houses.